itsuka-to/sick_scan2/README.md

+# sick_scan2 for dashing
+*** Under development ***

+This fork repo can use tim551 on ros2-dashing.

+---------- Original README.md below ----------

 # sick_scan2
 This stack provides a ROS2 driver for the SICK lidar sensors mentioned in the following list.
 ## Table of contents